joadoumie/jordi-rants/_posts/2023-10-24-oh-my-posh-nba-segment.md

 ![Screenshot 2023-10-16 111008](https://github.com/joadoumie/jordi-rants/assets/98557455/2e3be099-878f-401a-bf01-e42889a1c08a)

-If you're interested in learning how to build your own segment for your favorite shells, check out the [video](https://youtu.be/NR7i0SKFbtI) I made where I built ^ this exact NBA segment from scratch!
+If you're interested in learning how to program/build your own segment for your favorite shells, check out the [video](https://youtu.be/NR7i0SKFbtI) I made where I built ^ this exact NBA segment from scratch!

 ## Set Up Oh My Posh